Novo Horizonte Futebol Clube

 Novo Horizonte Futebol Clube, commonly known as Novo Horizonte, is a Brazilian football club based in Ipameri, Goiás state.
 They competed in the Série C and in the Copa do Brasil once.

 History

 The club was founded on February 27, 1968.
 Novo Horizonte won the Campeonato Goiano Second Level in 2007.
 The club competed in the Série C in 2002, when they were eliminated in the Second Stage of the competition by Anápolis.
-Novo Horizonte competed in the Copa do Brasil in 2004, when they were eliminated in the First Round by Santo André from São Paulo state.
+Novo Horizonte competed in the Copa do Brasil in 2004, when they were eliminated in the first round by Santo André from São Paulo state, who would go on to win the tournament, surprising Flamengo in the final.